Rixzty/kirikinowiki/README.md

 This is a reposity for a documentation site in name of **Kirkiño Ikastola**

-Credit for [Docusaurus](https://docusaurus.io) for part of the system and programming.
+Credit for [Docusaurus](https://docusaurus.io) for the whole system.